jonasdiemer/cash-register/masterplan.md

 ### 4.2 Data Storage

 - **IndexedDB with Dexie.js**
-  - For product data and transaction history
+  - For inventory data only
   - Rationale:
-    - Wrapper simplifies IndexedDB usage
+    - Persistent storage for product data
-    - Good TypeScript integration
+    - Good performance for larger datasets
-    - Promise-based API
-    - Efficient indexing and queries
+    - Supports complex queries

 - **localStorage**
   - For settings and UI preferences
+  - Simple transaction history
   - Rationale:
-    - Simple key-value storage
     - Sufficient for configuration data
-    - Wide browser support
+    - Good for recent transaction history
+    - Simpler implementation for non-critical data

 ### 4.3 Barcode Processing